-- Put up posters around city and also activate our base.
+- Put up posters around the city and also activate our base.

 - Get media out and use finish line ceremonies as a chance to talk about the problem of money in elections.

-- Use money raised for money drop action later in campaign.
+- Use money raised for money drop action later in the campaign.

 - July 3rd or 4th?
 Too early?

 3. Throw a 100 person event that brings in 50 new people and 5 new groups to talk about the relationship between race/class/gender and the law and why we need democracy movement to create the new world we want after dismantling the old.